gurkenlabs/litiengine/README.md

 > We are aware that there is currently a **lack of documentation**, but for the mentioned reasons, we're planning to document the most important parts of the library and use-cases with the first beta release to ensure that features don't get deprecated before they're even used.

-> If any **questions occur**, please don't hesitate to contact us, preferably by opening an issue at our [Issue Tracker](https://github.com/gurkenlabs/litiengine/issues).
+> If any **questions occur**, please don't hesitate to contact us, preferably by consulting the official [LITIengine forum](https://forum.litiengine.com/) opening an issue at our [Issue Tracker](https://github.com/gurkenlabs/litiengine/issues).

 > We're looking forward for your feedback on the engine!

+## Questions?
+Visit the official [LITIengine forum](https://forum.litiengine.com/) for troubleshooting or to learn about the LITIengine community.

 ## Getting Started